renard/emacs-build-macosx/README.md

       Should Emacs use mmap(2) for buffer allocation?         no What window system should Emacs use?                    nextstep What toolkit should Emacs use?                          none
-      Where do we find X Windows header files?                /usr/X11/include Where do we find X Windows libraries?                   /usr/X11/lib Does Emacs use -lXaw3d?                                 no
+      Where do we find X Windows header files?
+NONE Where do we find X Windows libraries?
+NONE Does Emacs use -lXaw3d?                                 no
       Does Emacs use -lXpm?                                   no
-      Does Emacs use -ljpeg?                                  no
+      Does Emacs use -ljpeg?                                  yes
-      Does Emacs use -ltiff?                                  no
+      Does Emacs use -ltiff?                                  yes
-      Does Emacs use a gif library?                           no Does Emacs use a png library?                           no Does Emacs use -lrsvg-2?                                yes
+      Does Emacs use a gif library?                           yes -lgif Does Emacs use a png library?                           yes -L/usr/local/Cellar/libpng/1.6.37/lib -lpng16 -lz Does Emacs use -lrsvg-2?                                yes
       Does Emacs use cairo?                                   no
       Does Emacs use -llcms2?                                 yes
       Does Emacs use imagemagick?                             yes
-      Does Emacs support sound?                               no
+      Does Emacs use native APIs for images?                  yes (ns) Does Emacs support sound?                               no
       Does Emacs use -lgpm?                                   no
       Does Emacs use -ldbus?                                  no